Security Recommendations

 -

-Only download and install the IDPV Client Package from the official Thales website.
-Perform the following steps to ensure Thales certificate is being utilized:
+Only download and install the IDPV Client package from the official Thales website.
+Perform the following steps to ensure that the Thales certificate is in use::

 -